nest/nest-simulator/doc/htmldoc/hpc/slurm_script.rst

 .. note::

-   How much memory does your simulation need?
+   How many nodes do you need for your simulations?

-   To get a rough estimate of the memory requirements for your simulation, you can ???
+   Depends on how much memory is available for each node.

    For example: The :ref:`microcircuit model <toc_microcircuit>` requires around 16 GB of memory and the `multi-area-model <https://github.com/INM-6/multi-area-model>`_ requires 1.4 TB.
    If a node has 128 GB of memory then one node is more than sufficient for the microcircuit model but the multi-area model